What is the Amortization of Intangible Assets?

-In simple words, it refers to the expensing of the cost of the intangible assets of a firm over the total lifetime of those assets.
+In simple words, it refers to expensing the cost of the intangible assets of a firm over their total lifetime.
 The term “intangible assets” refers to those assets, which are not physical in nature.
 These can be assets such as trademarks, copyrights, patents, etc.

-Amortization of intangible assets is similar to depreciation, which is the spreading out of the cost of the firm’s assets over the period of its lifetime.
-The main difference between amortization and depreciation is that the prior is used in the case of intangible assets and the other one is used in the case of tangible assets.
+Amortization of intangible assets is similar to depreciation, which is the spreading out of the cost of the firm’s assets for its lifetime.
+The main difference between amortization and depreciation is that the prior is used in the case of intangible assets, and the other one is used in the case of tangible assets.

-- Let us consider the case of a business organization, say Company ABC, which buys a patent for $ 15,000 for a period of 15 years.
-So the company can utilize the patent for the benefit of it for 15 years and the total value of the patent, which is $ 15,000, is amortized over the time of 15 years.
+- Let us consider the case of a business organization, say Company ABC, which buys a patent for $ 15,000 for 15 years.
+So the company can utilize the patent for the benefit of it for 15 years, and the total value of the patent, which is $ 15,000, is amortized over the time of 15 years.

 - So the Company ABC will amortize an expense of $ 1,000 each year and deduct that value from the value of the patent on its balance sheet every year.